 - Adaptability: Companies that switch to substitute ingredients will be better positioned for long-term growth, because they will be able to continue to supply and sell feed for a wide variety of carnivorous aquacultured fish, even if wild-caught forage fish stocks diminish, or become unavailable.
 These companies will have ‘future-proofed’ their supply chain through leveraging the opportunity of the F3 Challenge contest.

 - Publicity: Exposure of your product in the press may be helpful to book orders prior to a commercial launch or increase orders if your product is already being sold commercially.
 Our press targets not just English but China and South East Asian markets.

-- Networking event: Contestants who have submitted samples by November 2020 will be invited in February 2021 to a networking event with large feed companies and others interested in innovative ingredients for aquaculture.
+- Networking event: Contestants will be invited to participate in the F3 Webinar Series, a virtual networking event with large feed companies and others interested in innovative ingredients for aquaculture.

 What are the requirements of feed to be counted towards an Entrant's sales?

 For sales to qualify and count toward an entrants’ progress in this Challenge, the feed sold must: